-Nice article about Manuscriptistan in the Daily Pennsylvanian, by Shriya Karam: “New Van Pelt Library exhibit highlights aesthetics of Indian manuscripts”
+Check out an article about Manuscriptistan in the Daily Pennsylvanian, by Shriya Karam: “New Van Pelt Library exhibit highlights aesthetics of Indian manuscripts”

-Learn about the upcoming exhibit at UPenn’s Kamin Gallery, Kislak Center for Special Collections, Rare Books, and Manuscripts, Sept-Dec 2019.
+Learn about the exhibit at UPenn’s Kamin Gallery, Kislak Center for Special Collections, Rare Books, and Manuscripts, Sept-Dec 2019.

 — — — —